AWS Lambda alternative for APIs, webhooks, cron jobs, and background jobs

 Sometimes it is pace: a team wants to click deploy in a browser and move on—without a twenty-step AWS console tour for every tweak.

-Where AWS Lambda is still the right default
+When AWS Lambda is still the better choice

 Tight integration with S3, DynamoDB, IAM, and Kinesis is hard to beat when you already live inside AWS.